Friday, October 11, 2024

 Enter a time of demographic shifts that have resulted in U.S. institutions relying on surging international enrollment and attracting students from U.S. families who have previously not had the privilege of higher education opportunity and suddenly the return on investment question is front and center.
 One-third of students attending college today are immigrants or from recently immigrated families.
 But for these students the economic mobility pay off is delayed for at least 2 to 3 generations from the first family member who pursues a college degree.
 For students of color from immigrant family backgrounds, the pay off is even slower than for those who are white.
 The executive director of the Presidents' Alliance on Higher Education warned that these students "are driving enrollment growth" and that it is "in the business interests of higher education institutions, of communities and states, because immigrant-origin students are also helping to drive workforce development."

 In the face of one research report indicating that one-quarter of current students regret the decision to go to college, it is critical that differential costs per student and by type of institution be addressed.
 With taking on debt a common and growing burden, regret has to be replaced by a clear path to ensure return on investment.
 A task force composed of representatives from 32 states is beginning to outline a plan to bring state and federal efforts together to address the ROI question.
 The focus of the National Conference of State Legislator's report is the first effort to address national higher education concerns since 2006.
 Education Department under secretary James Kvaal noted that policy conversations are often in isolation and that the NCSL initiative offers the opportunity to build consensus around "a system that is open to everyone who needs additional skills and credentials, is affordable, and gives everybody a fair opportunity to graduate and go on to a career of their choice."
+Breaking the monopoly on education pathways by offering faster and more affordable degrees and reimagine accreditation could be part of the approach to achieve both success and improve credibility.

 Reports of falling trust in U.S. higher education may not be as pivotal as some (particularly conservative opposition) have asserted.
 Medical systems, religion, public schools, and TV news have suffered greater losses in public trust than higher education.
 The meeting of international educators in Japan in November of 2024 includes focus on countering the partisan attacks around the world that focus on undermining educational progress.
 Addressing the purpose of the International Association of Universities (IAU) meeting, its secretary general Hilligje van't Land said, "We need to explain to society why it is so important to provide high-quality education and foster critical thinking and open up world views to equip students with the ability to connect with different knowledge systems around the world."